expr-lang/expr/docs/Usage.md

 ## Passing in Variables

-You can also pass variables into the expression, which can be map or struct:
+You can also pass variables into the expression, which can be map, struct, or lookup function:

 ```go
 env := map[string]interface{}{